Clabfabs/sats-home/README.md

 Easiest way is to use angular-cli-ghpages: `npm i -g angular-cli-ghpages`

-Run `ng build --prod --base-href "https://spectrumauctions.github.io/"` to build the project.
+Run `ng build --prod && echo spectrumauctions.org > dist/CNAME"` to build the project and then add the CNAME file.

 Publish with `ngh --repo=https://github.com/spectrumauctions/spectrumauctions.github.io --branch=master`.